rubernetes/r8s-scaffold/README.md

 # r8s-scaffold
-A base scaffold for creating new R8s controller
+A base scaffold for creating new R8s operators